 This time of the year, it’s calm and warm inside my greenhouse but step outside, and it’s cold and breezy.
 Cloches and clear-plastic row covers work in the same way as a greenhouse – they capture the warmth of the sun and keep the wind out.
 In the past, cloches were bell-shaped glass objects that you placed over individual plants.

 These days, they tend to be plastic, and you can even use recycled materials to create your own.
-Drinks bottles work well for this and include the plastic two-liter bottles that fizzy drinks come in, as well as plastic milk containers, large plastic water bottles, and even gigantic water bottles for water dispensers.
+Drink bottles work well for this and include the plastic two-liter bottles that fizzy drinks come in, as well as plastic milk containers, large plastic water bottles, and even gigantic water bottles for water dispensers.

 Row covers can work in the same way as a cloche but cover entire rows of crops.
 It could be a sheet of white horticultural fleece that you lay directly over an outdoor bed of seedlings.
 You could also drape the same material, or clear plastic, on supports over the crops.